tasmto/tasmto/README.md

 ##### WHAT I'M CURRENTLY UP TO

-- 👾 Leading frontend development for Future Agent;
+- 👾 Leading frontend development at Future Agent;
 -  🐱‍💻 **Looking for new work opportunities**.

 ##### TL;DR